Skip to main content

 The EPC score improvement from a heat pump comes from two factors: lower carbon emissions (heat pumps produce roughly one-third the CO2 of a gas boiler) and, increasingly, from the updated SAP 10.2 calculation methodology which weights electricity more favourably than older models.
 Properties assessed before 2025 may see a larger improvement when re-assessed using the current methodology.

-For landlords targeting the 2030 EPC C minimum standard, a heat pump installed via the BUS can be a decisive single measure — particularly when combined with loft and cavity wall insulation.
-Use our grant checker to see exactly what EPC improvement is predicted for your property type.
+For landlords targeting the 2030 EPC C minimum standard, a heat pump installed via the BUS can be a decisive single measure, particularly when combined with loft and cavity wall insulation.
+Use our EPC predictor tool to see exactly what improvement is predicted for your property type.
+For a broader view of upgrade costs, see the costs and funding hub.

 Running Costs Comparison

-Landlords often worry that switching to a heat pump will increase their tenants' energy bills — particularly given that electricity costs more per kWh than gas.
-In practice, well-installed heat pumps are typically 3–4× more efficient than gas boilers, meaning they use far less energy for the same amount of heat.
+Landlords often worry that switching to a heat pump will increase their tenants' energy bills, particularly given that electricity costs more per kWh than gas.
+In practice, well-installed heat pumps are typically 3 to 4 times more efficient than gas boilers, meaning they use far less energy for the same amount of heat.
+Per Energy Saving Trust data (2026), a well-installed ASHP in a properly insulated home costs less to run than a gas boiler.

 Extended to 2030

 The Boiler Upgrade Scheme was originally set to end in 2025 but has been extended to March 2030.
-This is excellent news for landlords because it aligns the grant directly with the EPC C compliance deadline — you can plan your upgrade timeline to suit your tenancy calendar and portfolio cash flow, rather than rushing to beat an arbitrary grant deadline.
+As of 28 April 2026, this extension is formally legislated.
+This is excellent news for landlords because it aligns the grant directly with the EPC C compliance deadline.
+You can plan your upgrade timeline to suit your tenancy calendar and portfolio cash flow, rather than rushing to beat an arbitrary grant deadline.

 Why the Extension Matters for Landlords